kr45732/rust-query-api/examples/examples.md

 ## Average auctions
 - `key` - key to access the API
 - `time` - unix timestamp, in milliseconds, for how far back the average auction prices should be calculated.
 The most is 5 days back
 - `step` - how the auction sales should be averaged.
-For example, 1 would average it by minute, 60 would average it by hour, 1440 would average it by day, and so on.
+For example, 1 would average it by minute, 60 would average it by hour, 1440 would average it by day, and so on

 # Examples
 ### [example_1.json](https://github.com/kr45732/rust-query-api/blob/main/examples/example_1.json)